alanconway/envoy-amqp/README.md

 - sender to anonymous target, if peer offers ANONYMOUS-RELAY, to send responses.
 - *TODO* receiver for URIs known to Envoy, to advertise service availability.

-### AMQP Server Filter

-The server filter accepts incoming links to any target address, including the anonymous target, for incoming requests.
-HTTP requests are addressed as per the Mapping above.

-It accepts incoming *dynamic source* links to to be used when sending responses to a reply-to address.

-If the peer offers "ANONYMOUS-RELAY" capability, the server will *create* an anonymous-relay link and use it to send responses.

 ## Building and testing

 *TODO instructions - using static proton build*